Nadine98/Knowledge-Graph-Construction/README.md

  |`addfoodProduct(fproduct)`|The function addfoodProduct adds a food product and its information into the graph|No value|
  |`serializeGraph()`|A function for saving the graph as a ttl file|No value|

 ____
+&nbsp;

 ## Documentation getFoodProduct.py

-### The important used libraries
+&nbsp;

+### Important Libraries

-1. Selenium for controlling and automating a web browser by using a webdriver (ChromeDriver).
+1. Selenium is for controlling and automating a web browser by using a webdriver (ChromeDriver)

 - The used objects
   >- `driver=webdriver.Chrome ('C:\Program Files (x86)\chromedriver.exe)'` for creating an instance of Chrome WebDriver